 As you age, your breasts will inevitably lose some of their volume and firmness.
 And while there are plenty of bras out there that can help to lift and support your breasts, sometimes you want a little something extra.
 That's where breast augmentation comes in.

-Breast augmentation is a surgical procedure that involves placing implants in the breasts to increase their size and fullness.
+Breast augmentation is a surgical procedure that involves placing implants to increase their size and fullness of their breasts.
 The implants can be made of silicone or saline and come in various sizes and shapes to suit your desired look.

 Considering a Tummy Tuck procedure?